Jeavon/Slimsy/README.md

   `<add key="Slimsy:WidthStep" value="160"/>`

+You can add a domain prefix which will be prepended to all urls, this can be used with proxy CDNs (pull)

+  `<add key="Slimsy:DomainPrefix" value="https://mydomain.azureedge.net" />`

 # Lazysizes.js

 Lazysizes.js is awesome and it's what makes Slimsy v2 so easy to implement.
 If you need to find out more information about it or how to hook into it's Javascript events be sure to check out it's [GitHub](https://github.com/aFarkas/lazysizes#combine-data-srcset-with-data-src)